nathanhiruy/Roadmap-Electrical-Engineering/README.md

 ## 0. Base knowledge
 <img src="maxresdefault.jpg" alt="Missing image" width="fit"/>
+If you find this kind of problem intimidating, then you're not ready to be an electrical engineer... yet.
+Before jumping into EE, you need to become an engineer.
+An engineer is a problem solver, who breaks down complex problems into smaller easier tasks.
+Classical mechanics is a great way to practise your engineering skills.
+It teaches you what you do/don't know, what variable you're trying to solve for, what conditions are implied etc.

 ## 1. Technical Skills

 ### a.
 Basic knowledge
 #### i.
 Electromagnetic Theory

 #### ii.
 Circuit Theory
 #### iii.
 Smith chart